 Previous publications include Twyford Rising, land and resistance, published in 2020.
 Twyford Rising, published under the name Helen Beynon, is an oral history of Britain’s first direct action road protest camp at Twyford Down in 1992.
 Information can be found on twyfordrising.org

-Collaborations with photographer John Volynchook include Beyond the Shingle Bank and Faultlines, an exploration of communities and landscapes affected by fracking.
-Helen has also written for The Ecologist, The Land and a publication on the life and work of poet John Clare.
+Collaborations with photographer John Volynchook include Beyond the Shingle Bank and Faultlines, an exploration of land and communities in the UK impacted by fracking.

-Work in progress includes Faultlines, Common Place a book about common land in Britain today and No False Alarms, a journal of climate change and extinction.
+Work in progress includes Common Place a book about common land in Britain today.